Aegiq/lightworks/docs/source/emulator/sampler.rst

 For the plot above, it can be seen there is no clear output, which is expected as the post-selection rules have not yet been applied.
 This is implemented in the next section.

-The other sample methods are ``sample``, which is used to generate single outputs from the system and ``sample_N`` which will total the expected number of photon counts for each mode of the system when using N inputs.
+The other sample methods are ``sample``, which is used to generate single outputs from the system and ``sample_N_inputs`` which will emulate the process of running a photonic sampling system for N clock samples.
+An example of using the former is shown below:

 .. code-block:: Python

     print(sampler.sample())
     # Output: |0,0,1,0,0,1> (Your output will vary here)

-    print(sampler.sample_N(10000, seed = 2))
-    # Output: [0, 0, 6778, 6670, 3290, 3262]

 Post-selection & Heralding
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 As mentioned, post-selection/heralding is required for the CNOT gate above to work correctly.
 In particular, the gate requires that no photons are measured on the a0 & a1 modes.
 Additionally, there is a condition that only one photon is measured across c0 & c1 and another across t0 & t1.
-These can be implemented in the ``sample_N_states`` method by providing a function to the ``herald`` option.
+These can be implemented in the ``sample_N_outputs`` method by providing a function to the ``herald`` option.
 This can either be a dedicated function or can use the lambda function included with Python, but must take a single argument as the input, with this argument expected to be a State object.
-There is also a ``post_select`` option, which is used to set the minimum number of photons that should be detected at the output.
+There is also a ``min_detection`` option, which is used to set the minimum number of photons that should be detected at the output.
 In this case the function we supply will enforce this condition and so it is not necessary.

 .. code-block:: Python